-- Disregard AmeriCorps VISTA Volunteer Services to America income unless the VISTA agency director verifies that volunteers are receiving the equivalent of minimum wage.
-If the VISTA volunteer is receiving minimum wage or more, count the VISTA income in determining gross income. - Indian Tribal Judgment Funds Use or Distribution Act (PL 93-134): The W-2 agency must count per capita shares in excess of \$2,000 and income above \$2,000 per year. - 3.
-Rehabilitation Act of 1973 (PL 93-112): The W-2 agency must disregard wages, allowances or reimbursements for transportation or personal assistance services costs paid to reasonably accommodate an employee, such as a vehicle modification made to accommodate a disability or a payment by DVR Division of Vocational Rehabilitation to support a rehabilitation plan.
+Disregard AmeriCorps\ VISTA income unless the VISTA agency director verifies that volunteers are receiving the equivalent of minimum wage.
+If the VISTA volunteer is receiving minimum wage or more, count the VISTA income in determining gross income.

+- 2. Indian Tribal Judgment Funds Use or Distribution Act (PL 93-134): The W-2 agency must count per capita shares in excess of \$2,000 and income above \$2,000 per year. - 3.
+Rehabilitation Act of 1973 (PL 93-112): The W-2 agency must disregard wages, allowances or reimbursements for transportation or personal assistance services costs paid to reasonably accommodate an employee, such as a vehicle modification made to accommodate a disability or a payment by DVR to support a rehabilitation plan.